Ancient commons with Bitcoin as the sun

 Based on Elinor Ostrom's Nobel Prize-winning research on commons governance, enforced through Bitcoin's cryptographic primitives.

-Bitcoin Commons moves governance from centralized control (few maintainers, single point of failure) to decentralized, forkable governance (distributed maintainers, multiple implementations, user choice).
+Bitcoin Commons moves governance from centralized control to decentralized, forkable governance.
 This architectural shift makes capture structurally difficult.

 Implementations